-56.5.1 The analytical recovery of boron involves serious problems of reproducibility with respect to the effect of changes in humidity, evaporation rate, and so forth on the solutions.
+56.5.1 The analytical recovery of boron involves serious problems of reproducibility with respect to the effect of changes in humidity, evaporation rate, etc. on the solutions.
 It is necessary, therefore, that a new calibration curve be drawn for each set of samples.
 An alternative is to include a standard sample of graphite of known boron content with each set of samples.
 The calibration curve is drawn from the absorbance obtained.

-- 57.1 Weigh a 3.0000-g sample of graphite into a tared platinum dish.
-Proceed in accordance with 56.1. - 57.2 Color Development-Proceed in accordance with 56.2. - 57.3 Reference Solution-Proceed in accordance with 56.3.
+57.1 Weigh a 3.0000-g sample of graphite into a tared platinum dish.
+Proceed in accordance with 56.1.

+57.3 Reference Solution-Proceed in accordance with 56.3.